MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-with.md

   - PowerApps
 ---
 # With function in PowerApps
-Calculates values and performs actions for a single [record](../working-with-tables.md#records).
+Calculates values and performs actions for a single [record](../working-with-tables.md#records), including inline records of named values.

 ## Description

 The **With** function evaluates a formula for a single record.
 The formula can calculate a value and/or perform actions, such as modifying data or working with a connection.
+Use the [**ForAll** function](function-with.md) to evaluate a formula for all the records in a table of records.

 [!INCLUDE [record-scope](../../../includes/record-scope.md)]

-Use the [**ForAll** function](function-with.md) to evaluate a formula for all the records in a table of records.

-Use **With** to improve the readability of complex formulas by pulling values out of a formula and giving them names.
+Use **With** to improve the readability of complex formulas by dividing it into smaller named sub-formulas.
 These named values act like simple local variables confined to the scope of the **With**.
 The same inline record syntax that is used with the [**UpdateContext** function](function-updatecontext.md) can be used with **With**.
-Using **With** is preferred over using context or global variables since **With** can be used outside of [behavior formulas](../working-with-formulas-in-depth.md).
+Using **With** is preferred over context or global variables as it is self contained, easy to understand, and can be used in any declarative formula context.

+Use **With** to access the fields of the record that are returned by functions such as such as [**Patch**](function-patch.md) or [**Match**](function-ismatch.md).  **With** holds the value from these functions long enough to be used in further calculations or actions.

 If the *Record* argument to **With** is an error, that error will be returned by the function and the *Formula* will not be evaluated.